-In no particular order, here are some groups that organize free walking tours for fellow cheapos—note, though, that you’ll still have to pay for admission whenever necessary, and that if you’ll be eating, it’s usually polite to treat your guide to a meal:
+In no particular order, here are some groups that organize free Tokyo walking tours for fellow cheapos—note, though, that you’ll still have to pay for admission whenever necessary, and that if you’ll be eating, it’s considered polite to treat your guide to a meal.

 1. Tokyo Free Walking Tour

 This tour group offer three different tours around Tokyo—all completely free.
 On Saturdays you can explore the Imperial Palace East Gardens and learn about the days of the Shogun in Tokyo (1pm – 3.30pm).
 The Sunday tours alternate between Asakusa (10am – 11am and 1pm – 2pm) and a combined tour of Meiji Jingu and Harajuku (10am – 12pm).
 While the tours are quite short, they’re perfect if you have a lot to fit in and want an introduction to the area.
 Dates are subject to change, so do check the calendar to confirm, and ensure you are at the meeting point up to 30 minutes before the tour starts.